teresy/tis-interpreter/tis-interpreter/EXAMPLES.md

 ./tis-interpreter.sh  examples/03_filesystem/main.c filesystem/__tis_mkfs.c mkfs_filesystem.c
 ```

-Once the execution per se starts, you should see this file.
-Once again,
+Once the execution per se starts, you should see this file displayed
-the program contains a subtle bug (subtle enough that Valgrind probably does
+500 characters at a time.
+Once again, the program contains a subtle bug
-not catch it).
+(subtle enough that Valgrind probably does not catch it).